openintegrationhub/openintegrationhub/CONTRIBUTING.md

 - Workgroup consensus about output (has to be accepted)
 - Output published on GitHub under github.com/openintegrationhub

+#### DoD Documents

+In addition to the previously defined definition of done some rules only apply for outputs of type document:

+- (Microservice)concept have been published under github.com/openintegrationhub/microservices
+- Services are described in a common form using the [microservice template](https://github.com/openintegrationhub/Microservices/blob/master/MicroserviceDescriptionTemplate.md)
+- All predefined section of the template are filled
+- All concepts must include information about the creator, last modifier and last modification date

 ## Pull Requests

 Pull Requests are the way concrete changes are made to the repository.